 \subsection{Finding the scale $r_0$}

-The scale of homogeneity $\O_0$ of the projected distribution can be found by solving the equation $\mu_2(\Omega_0)-1=1$, according to Eq.~(\ref{O0}).
-After finding $\O_0$, the scale of homogeneity of the three-dimensional distribution is found through Eq.~(\ref{w}), by expressing the mass variance $\mu_2(\Omega)-1$ as the average of $w(\th)$, so that $\O_0$ is expressed in terms of $r_0/d_*$, $K$ and $\g$, which results in an equation for $r_0/d_*$.
-Finally, $r_0$ is calculated after estimating $d_*$.
+The scale $r_0$ can be found from the projected distribution by \Red{first} finding the angular scale of homogeneity $\Omega_0$ in Eq.~(\ref{O0}).
+According to Eq.~(\ref{O0}), $\O_0$ is the solution of the equation $\mu_2(\Omega_0)-1=1$.
+The scale of homogeneity of the three-dimensional distribution is found by expressing the mass variance $\mu_2(\Omega)-1$ as the average of $w(\th)$, which is in turn given by Eq.~(\ref{w}).
+The equation that relates $\O_0$, $r_0/d_*$, $K$ and $\g$ follows from Eqs.~(\ref{w}) and (\ref{O0}) and writes